bbauska/W3Cx-3of5/README.md

 The pattern attribute follows the syntax of <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions">JavaScript regular expressions</a>.

-A **must read**: a good catalog of ready-to-go patterns is available at html5pattern.com, an excellent Web site that proposes plenty of JavaScript patterns for the pattern attribute of HTML5 forms.
+A <b>must read</b>: a good catalog of ready-to-go patterns is available at html5pattern.com, an excellent Web site that proposes plenty of JavaScript patterns for the pattern attribute of HTML5 forms.
 The left hand menu proposes categorized patterns for [postal codes](http://html5pattern.com/Postal_Codes), [dates](http://html5pattern.com/Dates), [phones](http://html5pattern.com/Phones), etc.

 You can also try <a href="https://regex101.com/#javascript">this online JavaScript RegExps tester</a>, and follow [this tutorial about "using JavaScript RegExps"](https://regexone.com/) that has step by step exercises and explanations.